 Commercial vehicle markets - Our primary business is driveline systems for medium and heavy-duty trucks and busses, including the emerging market for hybrid and electric vehicles.
 Key regional markets are North America, South America (primarily Brazil) and Asia Pacific.
-The Class-8 truck market in North America peaked at 345,000 trucks produced in 2019.
-Production of Class-8 trucks in 2020 was 38% below the record production in 2019 due to normal cycle dynamics and the impact of COVID.
-During 2021, production of Class-8 trucks increased 20% over 2020 as the impacts of COVID lessened and the economy exhibited improvement.
-The outlook for 2022 is for stronger demand with production up 22% over the prior year driven by continued improving economic outlook and cyclical growth.

-Medium-duty truck production in North America experienced a 20% year- over-year decline from 2019 to 2020, primarily due to COVID.
-During 2021, production increased a modest 3% over 2020.
-The outlook for 2022 is for a 13% increase in production over the prior year.
-Outside of North America, production of medium-and heavy-duty trucks in South America declined 22% in 2020 due to COVID and deteriorating economic conditions.
-During 2021, production increased 76% over 2020 as the region recovered from the impact of the pandemic and the age of existing vehicles drove a replacement cycle for new trucks.
-The outlook for South America is for a modest 3% reduction in production from the prior year as local economic conditions remain relatively stable.
-In contrast to the rest of the world, Asia Pacific, driven by China, did not experience lower truck production in 2020, but output slowed by 8% in 2021 as production matched lower demand, primarily driven by India where the recovery from the pandemic was been slower than in China.
-The 2022 outlook for Asia Pacific is for a 6% reduction in production from the prior year as the Indian market recovery continues to lag.
+During 2022, production of Class-8 trucks in North America increased 24% over 2021 reflecting increased demand driven by strong transport and construction activity resulting from higher freight volumes and rates and increased fleet utilization levels.
+The strong demand was muted by continued global supply chain disruptions.
+The outlook for 2023 is for continued strong demand with production slightly above 2022 levels driven by solid order backlogs.
+Medium-duty truck production in North America experienced a modest 3% year-over-year increase from 2021 to 2022.
+The outlook for 2023 is for a slight increase in production over the prior year.
+Outside of North America, production of medium- and heavy-duty trucks in South America declined 3% in 2022 as demand moderated following a significant ramp up in production in 2021 with the dissipation of the COVID pandemic in the region.
+The 2023 outlook for South America is for a modest 1% increase in production from 2022 as local economic conditions remain relatively stable.
+Production of medium- and heavy-duty trucks in Asia Pacific, driven by China and India, decreased 27% in 2022 compared to 2021 due to China experiencing COVID outbreaks in certain regions and India's continued struggles to recover from the pandemic.
+The 2023 outlook for Asia Pacific is for a modest increase in production from the prior year driven by the market recovery in India gaining traction.

-Off-highway markets - Our off-highway business has a large presence outside of North America, with 65% of its 2021 sales coming from products manufactured in Europe; however, a large portion of these products are utilized in vehicle production outside the region.
+Off-highway markets - Our off-highway business has a large presence outside of North America, with 66% of its 2022 sales coming from products manufactured in Europe; however, a large portion of these products are utilized in vehicle production outside the region.
 The construction equipment segment of the off-highway market is closely related to global economic growth and infrastructure investment.
-This segment has experienced a 5% market contraction, which began in late 2018 and further accelerated due to COVID, with 2020 production ending down an additional 10%.
-The global construction market began to rebound in 2021 with production up 12% over 2020.
-The 2022 outlook has production demand in the global construction market showing continued strength with production increasing by 10% over the prior year.
+The global construction equipment market continued to rebound in 2022 with production up 10% over the prior year.
+The outlook for 2023 is for continued modest growth.
 End-user investment in the mining equipment segment is driven by prices for commodity products produced by underground mining.
-The global mining equipment market has been mostly stable over the past several years as industry participants have maintained vehicle inventory levels to match commodity output, and this trend is expected to continue in 2022.
+The global mining equipment market has been mostly stable over the past several years as industry participants have maintained vehicle inventory levels to match commodity output, and this trend is expected to continue in 2023.
 The agriculture equipment market is the third of our key off-highway segments.
 Like the underground mining segment, investment in agriculture equipment is primarily driven by prices for farm commodities.
-Continued low farm commodity prices drove a 7% reduction in production in 2020.
-Farm subsidies in response to the global pandemic drove a 10% increase in production during 2021.
-The outlook for 2022 is for end-market demand to improve by 6% compared to the prior year, as farm subsidies are expected to continue to bolster the commodity market and drive the replacement of aging equipment.
+Farm commodity price increases in 2022 spurred a 6% increase in agriculture equipment production.
+The outlook for 2023 is for global end-market demand to remain relatively flat with the prior year.

-Foreign currency - With 55% of our 2021 sales coming from outside the U.S., international currency movements can have a significant effect on our sales and results of operations.
-The euro zone countries and China accounted for 50% and 10% of our 2021 non-U.S. sales, respectively, while Brazil and India each accounted for 9%.
+Foreign currency - With 54% of our 2022 sales coming from outside the U.S., international currency movements can have a significant effect on our sales and results of operations.
+The euro zone countries and Brazil accounted for 49% and 11% of our 2022 non-U.S. sales, respectively, while India and China accounted for 10% and 9%, respectively.
 Although sales in South Africa are less than 5% of our non-U.S. sales, the rand has been volatile and significantly impacted sales from time to time.
-International currencies strengthened against the U.S. dollar in 2021, increasing 2021 sales by \$138.
-A stronger euro, Chinese renminbi, British pound and South African rand more than offset a weaker Brazilian real.
+International currencies weakened against the U.S. dollar in 2022, decreasing 2022 sales by \$420.
+A weaker euro, Indian rupee, Thai baht, Chinese renminbi and South African rand were partially offset by a stronger Brazilian real.